ciceklab/UTRGAN/README.md

 - The name of the txt file including the gene dna
 - The file should be: /src/exp_optimization/genes/GENE_NAME.txt

+##### -s
+- The number of iterations the optimization is performed.
+The default value is 1,000 iterations for both steps.

 ##### -lr
 - The learning rate of the Adam optimizer used to optimize the model parameters.
 The default value is 3e-5.
 -